Skip to main content

 How can I unpublish a published doc?

-To unpublish a currently published doc, open your sharing settings from the Share button in the upper righthand corner of your doc.
-Then go to the Published tab.
+To unpublish a currently published doc, click on the Share button in the upper-right corner of your doc, then click the globe icon at the top of this share window.
+This will open the publishing settings.
 Click the Unpublish button in the panel.

 Can I see how many times my published doc has been viewed or copied?

 Yes!
 After publishing your doc, you can see statistics for how many times your doc has been viewed or copied in your doc settings.
-On Coda.io, navigate to your doc (not the published version), then click the gear icon in the upper righthand corner, then Statistics.
-Check out the Publishing Stats article in our Help Center to for more details.
+Open your doc (not the published version), click the three-dot menu in the upper-right corner, select Doc settings, then Statistics.
+Check out the Publishing Stats article in our Help Center for more details.

 How long will it take for my published doc to show up in Google search results?